USB Host Maintainers Notes (DWC_OTG Controller)

 The DMA engine is responsible for copying data between the FIFOs and main memory.
 In Host Mode Scatter/Gather DMA, a particular channel can carry out multiple transfers automatically without software intervention.
 The following diagram illustrates the DWC_OTG Host Mode Scatter/Gather DMA Memory Structures.

-• The data payload of each QTD can be larger than the MPS (Maximum Packet Size) of its target endpoint.
-The DWC_OTG hardware automatically handles splitting of the transfer into multiple transactions.
+The data payload of each QTD can be larger than the MPS (Maximum Packet Size) of its target endpoint.
+The DWC_OTG hardware automatically handles the split of transfer into multiple transactions.

-• Multiple QTDs can be placed into a single QTD List.
-A channel will then execute each QTD in the list automatically, and optionally loop back around if configured to do so.
+Multiple QTDs can be placed into a single QTD List.
+A channel will then execute each QTD in the list automatically, and optionally loop back around via configuration.

 Note